My Own Prison

 My Own Prison is the debut studio album by American rock band Creed, released in 1997.
-The album was issued independently by the band's record label, Blue Collar Records, on June 24, 1997, and re-released by Wind-up Records on August 26, 1997.
-Manager Jeff Hanson matched Creed up with John Kurzweg, and My Own Prison was recorded for $6,000, funded by Hanson.
-The band wrote several songs, trying to discover their own identity, and in their early days, the members had jobs, while bassist Brian Marshall got a degree.
-Creed eventually got a record deal with Wind-up and began recording music.
-After its release, the album was distributed to Florida radio stations.
+The album was issued independently by the band's record label, Blue Collar Records, on April 14, 1997, and re-released by Wind-up Records on August 26, 1997.
+Band manager Jeff Hanson matched Creed with producer John Kurzweg, and My Own Prison was recorded for $6,000, funded by Hanson.
+Creed began recording music and released the album on their own, distributing it to radio stations in Florida.
+The band later got a record deal with Wind-up.